rmorris1218/packer/website/source/docs/provisioners/shell-local.html.md

 Exactly *one* of the following is required:

 -   `command` (string) - This is a single command to execute.
 It will be written to a temporary file and run using the `execute_command` call below.
+This option is currently unavailable to Windows users -- please use `script` or `scripts` instead.

 -   `inline` (array of strings) - This is an array of commands to execute.
 The commands are concatenated by newlines and turned into a single file, so they are all executed within the same context.
 This allows you to change directories in one command and use something in the directory in the next and so on.
 Inline scripts are the easiest way to pull off simple tasks within the machine.
+This option is currently unavailable to Windows users -- please use `script` or `scripts` instead.

 -   `script` (string) - The path to a script to execute.
 This path can be absolute or relative.
 If it is relative, it is relative to the working